What is NB-IoT and how does it work?

 Narrowband-IoT or NB-IoT wireless communication technology is specifically designed for IoT device communication in rural and hard-to-reach areas.

-According to Cisco’s Annual Internet Report 2021 by 2023 there will be 29.3 billion connected devices and 5.3 billion internet users, or 66% of the world’s population.
+According to Cisco’s Annual Internet Report by 2023 there were 29.3 billion connected devices and 5.3 billion internet users, or 66% of the world’s population.
 These figures are in addition to those published by IOT Analytics, which points out that in 2025 the global number of connected devices will grow by 9% to 27 billion connections.

 This translates into an increase in the number of connections executed, so network carriers will have to invest to provide an infrastructure to support the ever-growing demand.
 In addition, both users and businesses are increasingly dependent on devices and connectivity to carry out daily tasks.